 *Working students are responsible for their own food and meals, and the bunkhouse is equipped with cooking facilities.
 However, working students

 are invited to share meals with paying students when there is a scheduled school taking place.

 *Our commitment to you is to offer the opportunity to advance your knowledge of true horsemanship, riding and effective instruction.

-You will get a lot of riding time, 1/2 day of riding 5 days per week, and supervised work with our horses.
+You will get a lot of riding time, approximately 1/2 day of riding 5 days per week, and supervised work with our horses.

 *We cover such topics as feeding requirements for different ages of horses, developing your powers of observation in dealing with horse health

 issues, and perhaps most important, understanding and following safety procedures around the saddling paddock and handling horses.

 Spotting and fixing tack problems, and of course, we try to help you achieve your riding goals.
 We expose each student to every aspect of